rakeshkanneeswaran/Optimeleon/readme.md

 Built using Next.js and dynamic routing.
 Interacts with backend APIs for seamless project management.

 ### Justification of Decisions:
-- **Next.js Framework**: For SEO Optimisation , Dynamic routing , Enforces standard project structure..
+- **Next.js Framework**: For SEO Optimization, Dynamic Routing, and Enforcing Standard Project Structure.
 - **API Interaction**: Separates frontend and backend concerns for scalability and maintainability.

 ### Main Challenges: